Compare School Options

 A standard application for an online master’s in organizational psychology includes:

-Some online master’s in organizational psychology require prerequisite classes before officially entering the graduate program.
+Some online master’s in organizational psychology programs will require you to complete certain prerequisite classes before officially entering the graduate program.
 Any student with a bachelor’s degree in a psychology-related field will likely already have taken the classes.
 Students with non-related degrees may have to complete courses like the following:

 In addition, some universities require students to pass the Graduate Record Exam (GRE) or the GRE Psychology subject-specific test.
 Other schools allow students to substitute the GRE with years of work experience.